Saipem CEO sees no Volkswagen risk over fleet standards

-MILAN The fleet Italian oil contractor Saipem (SPMI.MI) uses to carry out its offshore construction and drilling business has been properly certified and there is no risk of any Volkswagen-like scandal, the CEO said on Tuesday.
+MILAN Nov 17 The fleet Italian oil contractor Saipem uses to carry out its offshore construction and drilling business has been properly certified and there is no risk of any Volkswagen-like scandal, the CEO said on Tuesday.

 Italy's anti-establishment 5-Star Movement, the country's second-biggest party, claims that Saipem had not adopted proper practices when certifying its fleet, with an impact on safety and, indirectly, on the value of the fleet itself.